kareemkhalidi/Portfolio/NFLStats/README.txt

   - Defensive team
   - Desired stat type (pass, rush, rec)
 - The script will calculate and display the requested statistics.
-- The nfl_stats class is designed for versatility and can support a wide range of additional use cases.
+- The NFLStats class is designed for versatility and can support a wide range of use cases.
+- The console output style report is just meant to show the functionality of the NFLStats class.

 Potential Future Additions:
 - Player-Specific Statistics: Add functionality to work with stats for individual players more easily.